Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 [Your Typed Name]

-1. Policy Violations: Claims can be denied if there's a violation of policy terms, such as driving without a valid license or under the influence of alcohol.
+1. Policy Violation: Claims are rejected when a violation is proven, such as driving without a licence or driving under the influence of drugs or alcohol.

 What Can You Do to Prevent Claim Rejections?